CEG-TU-Delft/africarain-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The African Rainfall Project: High Resolution Weather Modeling at Continental Scale
+The African Rainfall Project: High-Resolution Weather Modeling at Continental Scale
 ============================================================================================================================

 .. figure:: https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg